Student Code of Conduct and Resolution Procedures

 Administrative Hearing Resolution Method

 Administrative hearings occur when a designated College official reviews the information related to a case, makes a finding of responsible or not responsible for each alleged violation, and issues sanction(s) for any findings of responsibility.
 This is the most common form of complaint resolution, and the Student Conduct Officer serves as the administrative hearing officer for most cases.
-The Dean of Student Affairs may also designate additional hearing officers and may serve as a hearing officer.
+The Dean of Students may also designate additional hearing officers and may serve as a hearing officer.
 In this method, a student is informed of the opportunity and deadline to meet with the Student Conduct Officer (or other designated hearing officer) to:

 - Ask questions about the student conduct process